 It’s fitting that the high-end suites at The London are just steps from the famous shopping on Rodeo Drive.
-Guests will receive the celebrity treatment here, with a grandiose rooftop, fitted with cabanas and a restaurant.
+Guests will receive the celebrity treatment here, with a grandiose rooftop fitted with cabanas and a restaurant.
 Your room comes with a private balcony, mirrored closets, and walk-in showers.

 After dropping off your purchases back at your suite, bask in the sun in the scenic Beverly Gardens Park.

 The Four Seasons is an opulent, full-service hotel with a resident spa house and a stunning outdoor pool.
 Here, the French doors in your room open out to show expansive views from your private balcony.
-See the hills or the city, before chilling in the living area.
+See the hills or the city before chilling in the living area.
 There’s also on-site dining, where you can enjoy craft cocktails in both indoor and outdoor spaces.

 Opposite Rodeo Drive, the Beverly Wilshire puts you in the heart of the grand neighborhood of Beverly Hills.
 The space comes with a Mediterranean-inspired pool, lined with private cabanas.
-Your gorgeous room comes with cable TV and pets are allowed.
+Your gorgeous room comes with cable TV, and pets are allowed.
 You’ll also have a spa house and fitness center at your disposal.

-The Peninsula is a five-star hotel steps from Santa Monica Boulevard and Rodeo Drive.
+The Peninsula is a five-star hotel that’s steps from Santa Monica Boulevard and Rodeo Drive.
 The hotel boasts a full-service spa, and multiple on-site restaurants, with an outdoor terrace that shimmers under the stars.
 Fancy a swim?
 Head to the outdoor pool on the hotel’s rooftop before checking out the fitness center.